ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-3-1.md

-Chapter 3: Developing a Conflict Management Mindset: Techniques for Cultivating a Conflict Management Mindset
+Techniques for Cultivating a Conflict Management Mindset
 =============================================================================================================

 Cultivating a conflict management mindset is critical for promoting positive relationships and achieving better outcomes in the workplace.
 By developing a proactive approach to managing conflicts, managers and employees can prevent conflicts from escalating into more serious problems.